What is a Sinus Lift for Dental Implant?

 - Missing teeth due to genetic or birth defects

 - Missing most of the upper teeth, requiring a strong sinus floor for multiple implants

 - Anatomical considerations such as the location of sinuses, nerves, blood vessels, and the roots of adjacent teeth

 On the day of the procedure, the surgeon will make an incision along the gum line in the area where the rear teeth used to live.
 Once the incision is made, the tissue is lifted from the surface.
 This will expose the surface of the bone.

 After this, the surgeon will use a special tool to make a small, round window in the bone itself.
 This window will give the surgeon a clear view of the sinus, which leaves on the other side of the jaw.
 After this, the membrane of the jaw is gently moved up and out of the way of the jaw bone itself.

 You may have some minor swelling of the area after the procedure.
-We recommend refraining from blowing your nose and to attempt to sneeze with your mouth open, to prevent the bone-graft material from shifting or causing a communication between your sinus and mouth.
+We recommend refraining from blowing your nose and attempting to sneeze with your mouth open, to prevent the bone-graft material from shifting or causing communication between your sinus and mouth.

-Your dentist may give you saline sprays to moisten the inside lining of your nose, and prescribe drugs to prevent congestion and inflammation.
-You will also receive pain medicine, an antibiotic and an antimicrobial mouth rinse to stave off infection.
-The majority of patients experience only slight discomfort after a sinus augmentation.
+Your dentist may give you saline sprays to moisten the inside lining of your nose and prescribe drugs to prevent congestion and inflammation.
+You will also receive pain medicine, an antibiotic, and an antimicrobial mouth rinse to stave off infection.
+The majority of patients experience only slight discomfort after sinus augmentation.

 Following a sinus lift, you will need to wait 6 months for the bony material to harden and merge properly with your jaw.
 Depending on the grafting substance used, implants may be placed in six months.